 Two generalized least squares multivariate logistic regression analyses uncovered statistically significant differences between the intervention and comparison groups.
-Relative to the comparison group, the intervention group was:
+Relative to the comparison group, the intervention group was

-- 1 3.40 times more likely to become licensed by Clark County DFS (access to services). - 2 2.99 times more likely to not experience a placement disruption (placement stability).
+- (1) 4.738 times more likely to become licensed by Clark County DFS (access to services). - (2) 2.839 times more likely to not experience a placement disruption (placement stability).

-Further, each Cohen's d was substantively large at .68 for access to services and .60 for placement stability.
-In conclusion, findings from this two study mixed-method evaluation project offers consistent and rigorous evidence that suggests Foster Kinship's navigator program for formal kinship caregivers meets the minimum standard for promising practice as outlined by FFPSA's evidence-based requirements (H.R.
+Further, each standardized mean difference effect size was substantively large at .934 for access to services and .633 for placement stability.
+In conclusion, findings from this two study mixedmethod evaluation project offers consistent and rigorous evidence that suggests Foster Kinship's navigator program for formal kinship caregivers meets the minimum standard for promising practice as outlined by FFPSA's evidence-based requirements (H.R.
 1892).